Complexity of Computing the Anti-Ramsey Numbers for Paths: Inapproximability of Anti-Ramsey Coloring

-Similar to the previous section we say an edge coloring is \emph{valid} if it is a $P_3$-free coloring.
-The following lemmas are similar to the one's for $P_k$, however there are minor differences in some cases, so we repeat some of them customized for $P_3$.
+Similar to the previous sections, we say that an edge coloring is \emph{valid} if it is a $P_3$-free coloring.
+The following lemmas are similar to the ones for $P_k$ when $k$ is odd, however, there are minor differences in some cases, so we repeat some of them customized for $P_3$.